 What could be more fun than making Matzo Crack with your kids for Passover!?
 We couldn’t resist giving this nostalgic treat a Seed + Mill makeover by adding tahini and halva!
 This crunchy, flaky, delicious snack is addictive - don’t say we didn’t warn you!!!
-Watch us make it here!
+Watch us make it on Youtube and Reels!

 3 Matzo squares (we always use Matzo Project)